lausser/coshsh/README.md

 ## What is coshsh?

-http://coshsh.org is a framework which helps you producing configuration files for open source monitoring systems.
+Coshsh is a framework which helps you producing configuration files for open source monitoring systems.

 ## Can i have a sticker?